Atheism and Morality

 My father and siblings believe gays should not have the legal, nor moral right to marry.
 They believe homosexuality is a mental illness.

-My family espouses they believe in “less government,” preaching the Republican’s canonical tagline but want to govern (restrict) women’s choice and limit our birth control resources; govern who is allowed to marry; limit healthcare to those who can afford it; allow corporations to buy politicians for corporate profit.
+My family espouses they believe in “less government,” preaching the Republican’s canonical tagline, but want to govern (restrict) women’s choice and limit our birth control resources; govern who is allowed to marry; limit healthcare to those who can afford it; allow corporations to buy politicians for corporate greed.
 They’d prefer to believe the GOP rhetoric that Global Warming isn’t happening and support the ‘rights’ of Big Oil to drill and frack our planet to death, instead of investing in renewable energy for our kids, and the welfare of Earth forward.

 I’ve been wondering when it’s time to say goodbye to family, even before they die.
 I’ve been grieving my sister’s departure from our lives since her exit 15 yrs ago.
 The little connection I retain with my brother and father seems… over.
 My kids have no relationship with either.
 We have virtually no common ground and share little time that doesn’t quickly turn combative.
 So really, what’s the point of trying to stay in touch?
 Harsh?
 You bet.
 Ugly?
 Yeah.
 I’m profoundly saddened that we’ve come to this impasse.
 Hurts.
 A lot, knowing almost half our nation feels as my family does.
 And I am mystified, disgusted, and shamed by their gullibility in choosing blind faith over science, thought, and reason.